zabuldon/insteonlocal/README.md

 ## Devices

-This version of the library should work with Insteon dimmers and switches.
+This version of the library should work with Insteon dimmers and switches, and FanLinc controls.
 It was developed against 2466SW ToggleLinc Relay (Switch) and 2477D SwitchLinc Dual-Band Dimmer

 ## Unsupported Devices

-At this time, only switches and dimmers are supported.
+At this time, these devices are supported:

+-Switches
+-Dimmers
+-Receptacles
+-FanLinc

 To add support for future devices, we will need donations of equipment, or for device owners to directly contribute code.